Regents Policy 5402: Policy Generally Prohibiting Contracting for Services

 4. The services are of such an urgent, temporary, or occasional nature that the delay resulting from their performance by University employees hired under the University's regular or ordinary hiring process, or the inefficiencies or difficulties in utilizing University employees, would frustrate the University's goals giving rise to the need for the services.

 5. The contractor will provide equipment, materials, facilities, or support services that could not be provided feasibly in the location where the services are to be performed.
-All services at remote facilities, which are those not within a 10-mile radius of a University campus, medical center, or Laboratory, fall within this exception.
+All services at remote facilities, which are those not within a ten (10)-mile radius of a University campus, medical center, or Laboratory, fall within this exception.

-6. The services are performed by registry personnel in clinical operations to address short-term staffing needs, including circumstances where the Univeristy's reasonable recruitment efforts to hire employees are unable to satisfy ongoing staffing needs.
+6. The services are performed by registry personnel in clinical operations to address short-term staffing needs, including circumstances where the University's reasonable recruitment efforts to hire employees are unable to satisfy ongoing staffing needs.

 3. Employment Standards

-1. Wage and Benefits Parity: Contracts for covered services exceeding $100,000 and 90 days' duration shall include provisions requiring the contractor to provide its employees working at University locations wages and benefits that are equivalent to the University wages and benefits provided to University employees performing the same work.
+1. Wage and Benefits Parity: Contracts for covered services exceeding $100,000 and ninety (90) days' duration shall include provisions requiring the contractor to provide its employees working at University locations wages and benefits that are equivalent to the University wages and benefits provided to University employees performing the same work.
 "Benefits" includes health, dental, vision, and retirement as well as vacation, sick leave, and holiday pay.
 The Office of the President shall establish annually the wage and benefit costs for these workers and contractors.
 The University may, in its sole discretion, terminate its agreement with a contractor that fails to comply with these provisions or provide the contractor with an opportunity to remedy its noncompliance.

 2. No Displacement of University Employees: Contracts for covered services shall not displace University employees.
 Where displacement is unavoidable, the University shall make available another position for which the employee is qualified.
 The position will be in the same bargaining unit and at the same campus, medical center, or Laboratory from which the employee was displaced and shall not result in either a reduction in pay and benefits or a change of work location that is greater than ten (10) miles.
 "Displacement" means demotion, layoff or involuntary reduction in time due to entering into a contract for services.